Clinical Hypnotherapy Certification

 Those applicants who are certified by the ACH – shall be deemed “certified” and may use the initials “CH-C” for “Clinical Hypnotherapist, Certified.”
 They may also use the title “Certified Clinical Hypnotherapist.”

-Certified members may receive re-certification at the expiration of their four year term by one of the following means:
+Certified members may receive re-certification at the expiration of their four year term by the following means:

 Those applicants who have successfully achieved certification, or re-certification by the ACH will receive a large size official Certificate attesting to certification, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those re-certifying receive a new, updated certificate.